weapons-and-armor

 Protecting the Head: The Roman Helmet

 The legionary's helmet, or galea, was essential for survival.
-Roman helmets evolved from simple bronze caps into highly sophisticated pieces of protective gear.
+Roman helmets evolved from simple bronze caps into highly sophisticated pieces of protective gear that balanced impact resistance, visibility, and comfort.
+A soldier's head was the most likely target in battle, and a good helmet could mean the difference between life and death.

 The Montefortino and Coolus Helmets